hsinnan75/GSAlign/README.md

 -fmt INT Set the output format [1]: 1:maf, 2:aln

 -idy set the minimal sequnce identity [70]

+-one set one on one aligment mode [false]

 -slen set the minimal seed length [15].
 To compare two sequences of less similarity, please use smaller size seed length.